 The calculation of A P P uses the three complete months or 12 complete weeks pensionable pay the member receives relating to that employment before the relevant event.

-If, during the period of three months or 12 weeks, the member ends one employment and is reemployed on a new contract of employment, the calculation of the A P P is based on the pensionable pay received in the new employment only.
+If, during the period of three months or 12 weeks, the member ends one employment and is re-employed on a new contract of employment, the calculation of the A P P is based on the pensionable pay received in the new employment only.
 The number of complete weeks or complete months available in that employment should be used.

 Proportioning